robertarnorsson/gzwmap/README.md

 # [GZW Map](https://gzwmap.com/)

+# IMPORTANT INFO!!!
+This project is not being actively maintained but is open to PRs and contributors.

 ## About

 Welcome to GZW Map!
 This site aims to be your go-to tool for exploring the Gray Zone Warfare game world.
 We want to provide you with an easy-to-use map over Lamang so you know where to go and what to do.